JeremyTCD/DevOps.ContDeployer/ReadMe.md

 ### Levels
 From top (closest to end users) to bottom:
 #### PipelinesCE.CommandLineApp
 Provides a user facing interface.
-Converts user input into instances of options Types from PipelinesCE.Tools.
+Converts user input into instances of options Types from PipelinesCE.Core.
 Uses ProjectRunner to run config project with serialized options instances as arguments.
-Config project must reference same PipelinesCE.Tools version so that it can deserialize options in a predictable manner.
+Config project must reference same PipelinesCE.Core version so that it can deserialize options in a predictable manner.
-#### PipelinesCE.Runner
+#### PipelinesCE.ConfigHost
-Referenced by config projects, PipelinesCE.Runner contains a main method that ProjectRunner locates and calls.
-Loads config project assemblies that reference PipelinesCE.Tools.
+Referenced by config projects, PipelinesCE.ConfigHost contains a main method that ProjectRunner locates and calls.
+Loads config project assemblies that reference PipelinesCE.Core.
 Intantiates instances of relevant types, sets up DI and finally runs Pipeline defined in config project.
 #### PipelinesCE.Plugin
 Runs within a Pipeline.
 ### Shared Libraries
-#### PipelinesCE.Tools
+#### PipelinesCE.Core
 Defines types shared by all levels.
 #### ProjectRunner
 Restores, builds and publishes a project.
 Locates main method within generated assemblies and calls it.